-The South Atlantic Council recognizes that improved data reporting in these fisheries could reduce the likelihood that ACLs are exceeded, and accountability measures are triggered.
-The harvest from charter vessels and headboats contributes to recreational landings that count towards the recreational ACLs and quotas.
-Currently, charter vessel landings and discards are monitored with MRIP, a dockside sampling program.
-Fishing effort is calculated based on a monthly phone sample (10%) of federally-permitted charter vessels in the South Atlantic Council's jurisdiction coupled with dockside monitoring.
+The Gulf of Mexico Fishery Management Council (Gulf Council) and South Atlantic Fishery Management Council (South Atlantic Council) are considering alternatives that would change the method, frequency, and required data elements of fishery data reporting by for-hire operators.
+The Councils are considering several changes that would require electronic reporting for the Reef Fish, Snapper Grouper, Dolphin Wahoo, and Coastal Migratory Pelagic (CMP) species for the for-hire operators.
+The Councils recognize that improved data reporting in these fisheries could reduce the likelihood that ACLs are exceeded and accountability measures are triggered.
+Additional data elements that could be collected could also improve estimates of discard mortality and species discarded as bycatch.
+These metrics are not currently well estimated or characterized under the current reporting requirements.
+The harvest from charter vessels contributes to recreational landings that count towards the recreational ACLs and quotas.
+Charter vessel landings and discards are monitored with the Marine Recreational Information Program a voluntary dockside intercept survey.
+Fishing effort is calculated based on a monthly phone sample (10%) of federally permitted charter vessels in each Councils jurisdiction.
 Headboats (catch and effort) are monitored through the Southeast Regional Headboat Survey (SRHS) administered by the Southeast Fisheries Science Center.

-The current for-hire data collection and monitoring system is reported in 2-month waves for all South Atlantic states and data for monitoring is often not available until approximately 45 days after the end of the wave, making timely management decisions difficult.
-This current combination of data collection and monitoring systems can be inadequate for in-season monitoring for species with small ACLs or short recreational seasons, resulting in large ACL overruns.
+The current for-hire data collection and monitoring system is reported in 2-month waves for all Gulf and South Atlantic States, except Texas.
+Texas has an independent monitoring program that reports data in two activity periods (high and low).
+Texas landings are subsequently converted to waves for management use.
+This current combination of data collection and monitoring systems is inadequate for in-season monitoring for stocks with short recreational seasons, resulting in large ACL (quota) overruns.
 Also, the survey methods (i.e., catch and effort estimates) can be imprecise for some species leading to greater scientific and management uncertainty that requires larger buffers to prevent ACL overages and may prevent the OY from consistently being achieved.
-Reporting data through the ACCSP would also allow for data to eventually be monitored over shorter time periods leading to improved monitoring of catch levels.
-The proposed changes could reduce uncertainty in catch (i.e., landings and discards) and effort data for the for-hire component of three fisheries, increasing the likelihood that the Optimum Yield (OY) would be achieved and ACL overages would be avoided.
+The proposed changes could reduce uncertainty in catch (i.e., landings and discards) and effort data for this component of the recreational fishery increasing the likelihood that the OY will be achieved and ACL overages will be avoided.